chase-moskal/cynic/README.md

 # 🧐 cynic

-*dead-simple async run-anywhere js testing framework*
+*simple async run-anywhere js testing framework*

+- run in node, browser, puppeteer, or elsewhere
 - tests are just async functions, return booleans to pass or fail
-- run in node, browser, puppeteer, or elsewhere
 - es modules and commonjs are both supported
-- no goofy assertion library: just return results or throw strings
+- no goofy assertion library: pure javascript, just return results or throw strings
-- examples here are in typescript, but you can go vanilla js
+- the examples here are in typescript, but of course you can go vanilla js

 ## get cynical and make a test suite